 After a positive result, how long do I have to wait before returning to work?

 The Ministry of Health has adopted the CDC return to work guidelines.
-You can return to work, if at least 3 days (72 hours) have passed since recovery (defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms); and at least 10 days have passed since symptoms first appeared.
+You can return to work if at least 3 days (72 hours) have passed since recovery (defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms), and at least 10 days have passed since symptoms first appeared.

 I have heard of some people remaining COVID-19 positive for several weeks.
 Are they infectious?

-In some individuals, virus has been detected by PCR even beyond week 6 following the first positive test.
+In some individuals, the virus has been detected by PCR even beyond week 6 following the first positive test.
 A few cases have also been reported positive after 2 consecutive negative PCR tests.
 It is unclear if this is a testing error, reinfection, or reactivation of the virus.
 It has also been discovered that samples remain positive for different durations depending on where they were collected from.
 For instance, sputum can remain positive for longer than a nasopharyngeal swab sample.

 Fortunately, studies have shown that patients who have remained positive even 10 days after the initial positive result are not infectious to their close contacts.
 All their contacts tested negative.
 Thus it is believed that after 10 days, one is most likely shedding dead virus particles that can be detected in PCR tests but that are not in fact infectious to others.